Fiction: The Stronghold

 #

-Before I’d gone even a couple of miles, my lungs were spitting fire, and since I’d been crammed into the truck seat for eleven hours, my legs were screaming to stop.
+Before I’d gone a couple of miles, my lungs were already spitting fire, and since I’d been crammed into the truck seat for eleven hours, my legs were screaming to stop.
 Worse than this though, the day-long lack of booze was now messing with my perception of time and space.
-Sure, I knew that I was somewhere in the Arizona desert on a Wednesday in mid-July, but my brain circuits kept flashing stockpiled images of Susie’s lovely naked body.
+Sure, I knew that I was somewhere in the Arizona desert on a Wednesday in mid-July.
+But my brain circuits kept flashing stockpiled images of Susie’s lovely naked body.
 In the shower.
 In bed.
 Bouncing on mine.

 By some miracle, my legs kept pumping like pistons and carried me all the way up the steep incline, and damn if I didn’t reach the crest of a tall toothed cliff.
-Judging by the hanging sun, I guessed it was around three in the afternoon, and while standing there at the top of the world, I swear I felt my spirit lift from my bones.
+Judging by the hanging sun, I guessed it was around three in the afternoon.
+And while I was standing there at the top of the world, I swear I felt my spirit lift from my bones.
 But man oh man, was it hotter than any hot I’d ever felt before.
-Then as I went to dig out an orange from my backpack, I noticed that my fingers were swollen up like plump hotdogs on a grill.
-This should’ve served as enough warning to me, but making it to the top of that cliff had sparked a dangerous degree of confidence in my abilities of adventure, so of course, I leisurely started hiking down the other side.
+I went to dig out an orange from my backpack and noticed that my fingers were swollen up like plump hotdogs on a grill.
+This should’ve served as enough warning to me.
+But making it to the top of that cliff had sparked a dangerous degree of confidence in my abilities of adventure, so of course, I leisurely started hiking down the other side.

 Before I knew it, I’d reached the bottom again, and there I was, standing on a desert floor of dust and lethal cacti, beneath a blue cloudless heaven.
-Then just as I looked at the wall of rocks enclosed around me, a piercing pain stabbed my temples, and I saw that my bloated hands now resembled a matching pair of catcher’s mitts.
-I also noticed that my pinkish skin on my shoulders and arms was growing tiny white blisters.
-Now suddenly concerned that I might be roasting to death, a severe case of stomach cramps came calling, so I unhitched my shorts and let loose a runny pour.
+Then as I looked at the wall of rocks enclosed around me, a piercing pain stabbed my temples.
+I saw that my bloated hands now resembled a matching pair of catcher mitts, and then noticed that my pinkish skin on my shoulders and arms was growing tiny white blisters.
+Suddenly concerned that I might be roasting to death, a severe case of stomach cramps came calling, so I unhitched my shorts and let loose a runny pour.

-While I sat there with the drizzling shits, I began considering what a goddamn stupid idiot I was for thinking that rushing to a desolate hellhole was somehow going to cure my heartache, and all I could do was turn to the sky and laugh.
+While I sat there with the drizzling shits, I began considering what a goddamn stupid idiot I was for thinking that rushing to a desolate hellhole was somehow going to cure my heartache.
+But all I could do was turn to the sky and laugh.

 “You out here, God?
 Got any toilet paper handy?”

-Time to get back to the fucking truck, I decided.
+Time to get back to the fucking truck.

 “Jesus Christ, I ain’t dead, fuckers!”

-With my face now busted, I also accepted that my legs weren’t going to balance me upright longer than a few minutes at a time.
-Still, I got up and tried it again, and again, but each time measured a shorter distance until I collapsed into a heap and couldn’t get up again.
+With my face now busted, I accepted that my legs weren’t going to balance me upright longer than a few minutes at a time.
+Still, I got up and tried it again.
+And again.
+But each time measured a shorter distance until I collapsed into a heap and couldn’t get up again.

-There was no shade to speak of, and as I quenched my thirst with the last swigs of the last Gatorade, I estimated I’d gone maybe two miles since turning around.
+There was no shade to speak of.
+I quenched my thirst with the last swigs of the last Gatorade and estimated I’d gone maybe two miles since turning around.

 “Fuck me!
 I am so fucked, man!
 I am so fucking fucked!”